stowball/hucssley/README.md

 ##### Unique class with multiple declarations

-By not proving a `$type` and passing in a `@content` block, you can create "one off" classes with multiple, static declarations.
+By not proving a `$type` and passing in a `@content` block, you can create “one off” classes with multiple, static declarations.

 ```scss
 @include hu-classes(font-smoothing, $hu-font-smoothing-modules) {